Marine initiatives planned for April 2025 – April 2027

 This regulatory initiative is part of Transport Canada’s Transportation Sector Regulatory Review Roadmap.

-The proposed regulations would set out construction and equipment requirements for most of the Canadian inspected small vessel fleet, including: all types of commercial vessels that are less than 24 metres in length but more than 15 gross tonnage (excluding fishing vessels) and vessels that are 15 gross tonnage or less but carrying more than 12 passengers.
+The proposed regulations would set out construction and equipment requirements for most of the Canadian inspected small vessel fleet, including: all types of commercial vessels (excluding fishing vessels) that are more than 15 gross tonnage (GT) and less than 24 metres in length , or not more than 15 GT and carrying more than 12 passengers, as well as tugs equal to or greater than five GT and less than 24 metres in length.

 Potential impacts on Canadians, including businesses